yiglas/instaparse-clr/README.md

 A parser's job is to turn a string into some kind of tree structure.
 What you do with it from there is up to you.
 It is delightfully easy to manipulate trees in Clojure.
 There are wonderful tools available: enlive, zippers, match, and tree-seq.
 But even without those tools, most tree manipulations are straightforward to perform in Clojure with recursion.

-Since tree transformations are already so easy to perform in Clojure, there's not much point in building a sophisticated transform library into instaparse.
+Since tree transformations are already so easy to perform in Clojure, there's not much point in building a sophisticated transform library into instaparseclr.
 Nevertheless, I did include one function, `insta/transform`, that addresses the most common transformation needs.

 `insta/transform` takes a map from tree tags to transform functions.
 A transform function is defined as a function which takes the children of the tree node as inputs and returns a replacement node.
 In other words, if you want to turn all nodes in your tree of the form `[:switch x y]` into `[:switch y x]`, then you'd call: